doughodson/qfi/README.md

 # qfi

-This is a repo for the QFlightInstruments (Qt Flight Control Instruments) project posted on SourceForge in 2015.
-It was found here:
+This is a repo for the Qt Flight Control Instruments project posted on SourceForge in 2015.
+It was named "QFlightInstruments" and can be found here:

 https://sourceforge.net/projects/qfi/